suatatan/suatatan.github.io/_posts/2012-07-16-convert-string-to-google-app-engine-date.md

 ---
+categories:
+- english
+- genel
+date: 2012-07-16
 layout: post
-title: "Convert String to Google App Engine Date"
-date: 2012-07-16
-categories:
-  - "english"
-  - "genel"
 tags:
+- english
+- google-app-script
+- quickread
-  - "google-app-script"
+- technology
+title: Convert String to Google App Engine Date
 ---

 When you print from Google App Engine datastore which have DateTimeProperty you see such as this: